yagnik/salt-template/README.md

 - [ ] add supoprt for docs building
 - [ ] add support to list down todo from code
 - [ ] ensure yml uses pointers so one can update everything
+- [ ] add support for auto documentation
+- [ ] build cli for templating